By Revd Professor ANDREW LOUTH.

 The Revd Professor Andrew Louth, FBA, FSA, is Professor of Patristic and Byzantine Studies at the University of Durham.
 He previously taught at Oxford and the University of London.
 Fr Andrew is an expert in the history and theology of Eastern Christianity, the editor of the journal Sobornost, and editor, with Professor Gillian Clark of Bristol University, of Oxford Early Christian Studies.
 This essay first appeared, in a slightly different form, as “The influence of the Philokalia in the Orthodox World” in The Friends of Mount Athos Annual Report 2010.
 It was manually transcribed by The Fortnightly Review for republication in the New Series with the permission of the author.

-See also Cosmos, Life, and Liturgy, by Juliet du Boulay, published here in the New Series.
+See also Cosmos, Life, and Liturgy, by Juliet du Boulay, and The mosaic of the Transfiguration at St Catherine’s by Prof Cyril Mango, both published here in the New Series.